Walking in Harmony: Temple Street Walking Tour – Malacca, Malaysia

 It’s not difficult to see why this historically and culturally important place is dubbed “Harmony Street.”
-Like previously mentioned, a number of places of worship abound in the area.
-The most fascinating thing about it is that they belong to different religions — the major religions in Malaysia.
+A number of places of worship abound in the area, and they belong to different religions — the major religions in Malaysia.
 They are the Kampung Kling Mosque (Islam), Sri Poyyatha Vinayagar Moorthi Temple (Hinduism), Cheng Hoon Teng Temple (Taoism, Buddhism, Confucianism), and Xiang Lin Si Temple (Buddhism).

 Harmony Street is a gigantic testament to religious pluralism in Malacca, which is absolutely admirable.